mhartz25/mhartz25.github.io/content/posts/books_2023.md

 #### The Gunslinger by Stephen King

-I liked this, at some point I'll read the rest of the series, but not sure when
+I liked this, at some point I'll read the rest of the series, but not sure when.

 #### How Will You Measure Your Life

 One of the best of the year.
 I think the framing of how overachievers can suddenly find themselves unhappy is effective.
 Many gems in here on how one can structure their life, my favorite: Don't look for a life partner who will make you happy.
-Look for someone *you* want to make happy
+Look for someone *you* want to make happy.

 #### World War Z by Max Brooks

 Much different than the movie.
 Interesting narrative structure.
-Other than that, meh
+Other than that, meh.

 #### Poor Charlie's Almanac